 Upon stockholder approval of the proposed amendment, our board of directors will have the authority to effect a reverse stock split and the corresponding reduction in authorized common stock in its sole discretion until our 2016 annual meeting of stockholders and without further stockholder action.
 The actual reverse stock split ratio and corresponding reduction in the number of authorized shares of our common stock will be selected from among the above five alternatives by our board of directors.
 Even if approved by our stockholders, our board of directors reserves the right to not effect any reverse stock split and corresponding reduction in authorized common stock if it does not deem it to be in our best interest or in the best interest of our stockholders.
-Our board of directors' decision as to whether, when and pursuant to which of the above five alternatives to effect a reverse stock split and corresponding reduction in authorized common stock will be based on a number of factors, including prevailing market conditions, the existing market price of our common stock, the likely effect of a reverse stock split on the market price of our common stock, the listing standards of The Nasdaq Stock Market, Inc. and the number of shares of our common stock which would be authorized but not issued or reserved for issuance.
+Our board of directors' decision as to whether, when and pursuant to which of the above five alternatives to effect a reverse stock split and corresponding reduction in authorized common stock will be based on a number of factors, including prevailing market conditions, the existing market price of our common stock, the likely effect of a reverse stock split on the market price of our common stock, the likely effect of a reverse stock split on the market price of our common stock which would be authorized but not issued or reserved for issuance.